-Regional lymph nodes are the nodes along the colon, and the nodes along the blood vessels that supply the colon.
-The regional lymph nodes are further divided into groups depending on which portion of the colon or rectum is affected.
-During surgical resection of the colon or rectum, the surgeon must try to attain at least 12 lymph nodes for staging purposes.
-However, this number is quite controversial, and some institutions advocate resecting at least 17 nodes.
+During surgical resection of the colon or rectum, the surgeon aims to obtain a minimum of 12 lymph nodes for staging purposes.
 In general, the more nodes attained, the better the prognostic accuracy.
 For similar reasons, the pathologist must make a note of how many nodes were actually analyzed in the determination of the pathological N-stage of the tumour.

 M0 – no distant metastasis